amos-kibet/smartfarm_api/docs/Info.md

 **Data Structure:**

-You will get data that looks like this:
+You will have to post data that looks like this:

 ```JSON
 {"telemetry":